LucaMalavolta/PyORBIT/docs/installation.rst

 Magically fixed MPI problems
 ----------------------------

 Here I report errors I encountered so far when I try to install or run PolyChord in MPI mode.
 I had all these problems using ``PolyChord 1.12`` on ``Ubuntu 16.04 LTS``.
-Intalling and running ``PolyChord 1.14`` on ``Ubuntu 18.04 LTS`` didn't result in any of these errors.
+Installing and running ``PolyChord 1.14`` on ``Ubuntu 18.04 LTS`` didn't result in any of these errors.
 MAGIC!
 For other errors, please refer to the README that comes with the source code.

 *Broken MPI*

-If you get the following errors when executing ``run_PyPolyChord.py`` , your MPI/OpenMPI installation is likely broken and you have to re-install it.
+If you get the following errors when executing ``run_pyploychord.py`` , your MPI/OpenMPI installation is likely broken and you have to re-install it.
 You need to have a working MPI installation even when you are using PolyChord in single-CPU mode!

 .. code:: bash